-- 1) A minimum graduate GPA in the Plant Pathology program of 3.3 (corresponding to a B+ average). - 2) The student's doctoral research proposal must be completed and submitted to his or her advisory committee and the departmental Graduate Studies Committee.
-The doctoral proposal must also be presented in a formal departmental seminar. - 3) The written doctoral proposal and proposal seminar must be approved by both the student's advisory committee and the departmental Graduate Studies Committee by a positive majority vote.
-Criteria to be considered are the student's understanding of his or her doctoral research project in the broader context of the existing literature, the proposed methodology and potential alternative approaches and pitfalls, and the degree to which she/he has contributed her/his own ideas to the conception and/or execution of the project.
+1) A minimum graduate GPA in the Plant Pathology program of 3.3 (corresponding to a B+ average).

+2) The student's doctoral research proposal must be completed and submitted to his or her advisory committee and the departmental Graduate Studies Committee.
+The doctoral proposal must also be presented in a formal departmental seminar.

+3) The written doctoral proposal and proposal seminar must be approved by both the student's advisory committee and the departmental Graduate Studies Committee by a positive majority vote.
+The proposal must be submitted to the student's advisory committee and the departmental Graduate Studies Committee at least two weeks prior to the scheduled transition seminar.
+The proposal must not exceed 15 single-spaced or 30 double-spaced pages (without references) Criteria to be considered are the student's understanding of his or her doctoral research project in the broader context of the existing literature, the proposed methodology and potential alternative approaches and pitfalls, description of how M.S. thesis objectives are elevated to Ph.D. dissertation objectives and the degree to which she/he has contributed her/his own ideas to the conception and/or execution of the project.